bhsd-harry/codemirror-mediawiki/README.md

 Show the content of the `<ref>` tag defined elsewhere when hovering.

-## openExtLinks
+## openLinks

-*version added: 2.19.3*
+*version added: 2.19.6*

-CTRL/CMD-click opens an external link in a new tab.
-This extension should be replaced by the [openLinks](./mw/README.md#openlinks) extension on a MediaWiki site.
+CTRL/CMD-click opens a link in a new tab.